-Applications for our 2019 Scholarship will be welcomed in October 2018.
+Applications for our 2019 Scholarship are now being accepted.

 The HEAR Scholarship Application Process